Types of patents explained

 Utility patent

+A utility patent can potentially last up to 20 years from the filing date, assuming maintenance fees are paid.
 That long-term exclusivity is what makes utility patents commercially valuable.
 Particularly in industries where research and development costs are high.

 Examples of inventions that may qualify for a utility patent include: